ShermanMorrison/HTM/README.md

 HTM
 ===

-Implementation of Numenta's HTM algorithm
+Implementation of Numenta's HTM algorithm in MATLAB.